BittyTax/BittyTax/README.md

 For a "Bed and Breakfast" disposal, the date of the buyback is given in brackets.

+NFT disposals are shown as "Unpooled" unless they are "No-Gain/No-Loss" disposals.

 If a disposal results in a loss, the negative amount is highlighted in red.

 Totals are listed per asset (if more than 1 disposal) as well as the totals for that tax year.

 The **Summary** section provides enough information for you to complete the "Other property, assets and gains" section within your self assessment tax return, or to give to your [accountant](https://github.com/BittyTax/BittyTax/wiki/Crypto-Tax-Accountants-in-the-UK) to complete.

-If the disposal proceeds exceed more than 4 times the annual tax-free allowance this is shown.
+If the disposal proceeds exceed the HMRC reporting threshold (previously 4 times the annual tax-free allowance) this is shown.
 HMRC requires you to report this in your self assessment even if the gain was within your annual allowance.

 HMRC also requires you to include details of each gain or loss.
 You can use the `--summary` option in combination with `--taxyear` to generate a PDF report which only includes the capital gains disposals and summary for that specific tax year, this can then be attached to your self assessment.
 You can see an example summary report [here](https://github.com/BittyTax/BittyTax/blob/master/data/BittyTax_Report_Summary.pdf).